zjy-Felix/Felix/_pages/about.md

   - /about/
   - /about.html
 ---
 I am eager to connect real-world phenomena with mathematical models, aiming to derive optimal strategies and policies for better decision-making.
+During undergrad, I was fortunate to conduct research under the supervision of Zhengli Wang, Yong-Hong Kuo, and Candace Arai Yano.

 **Education**
 - BSc.
 Quantitative Finance and Mathematics, [University of Hong Kong](https://www.hku.hk/), 2024--2026.